 Andrea Bortolotti is an architect and currently PhD candidate at the Faculty of Architecture La Cambre-Horta in Brussels (ULB) in "Art de batir et Urbanisme".
-His main interests are related to the spatial questions within environmental planning and the relationship between urban design and ecology.
+His main research interests concern urban metabolism and ecology, and their relation with urban design theory and practice.

 Topics: Urban Inclusion, Urban Ecology